flavioribeirojr/tatooine/README.md

   ]
   ```
  * **Request**: Simple extend it and define rules() method, more details on the laravel documentation: https://laravel.com/docs/5.5/validation#form-request-validation
  * **Repository**: Accepts an Model instance.
 Has one public method, listModel([]).
 You may use it for retrieve paginated and filtered data.
-You can call any other `Eloquent\Model` method, the Repository class will pass your call to it Model instance (unless a method with the same name is defined in it)
+You can call any other `Eloquent\Model` method, the Repository class will pass the call to its Model instance (unless a method with the same name is defined in it)
-  > **Tip**: Use the `listModel` method in combination with DataGrid component(described bellow)
+  > **Tip 1**: Use the `listModel` method in combination with DataGrid component(described bellow)
+For default, the `listModel` method will simply return the data from the database.
+But there are cases when you want to apply modifiers based on values, or any other transformation.
+Like in Eloquent Mutators(see: https://laravel.com/docs/5.5/eloquent-mutators#defining-an-accessor) you can define modifiers in your Models, you just need to name it like in the pattern: `getYourColumnList`.
+You have to use the `camelCase` style (Ex.: usr_name: UsrName).
+  > **Note**: This method will not be executed when you access an attribute directly, only if you call it

 ### Available Vue components
 Tatooine comes shipped with two reusable components, Action and DataGrid.